Skip to content

 But there is something very exciting about working with AI, precisely because of the lack of control.
 Making this film reminded of designing record covers at the beginning of my career.
 I was using experimental darkroom techniques.
 I got to a level of expertise where I knew just about what results to expect, but only within a few degrees of latitude, and the surprise aspects of the outcomes were exciting and a little bit shocking.

-How do I feel about the creative use of AI now?
+What have I learnt about the creative use of AI?